jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Devil Dinosaur
 ## [Devil Dinosaur](http://vs.tcgbrowser.com/images/cards/big/MMU-113.jpg) Team Affiliations
 Set: Monsters Unleashed!
 Moon Girl and Devil Dinosaur each have two different team affiliations.
-Moon Girl is on the Inhumans and Devil Dinosaur is on the Monsters Unleashed team.But both of them are also on the Moon Girl/Devil Dinosaur team.
+Moon Girl is on the Inhumans and Devil Dinosaur is on the Monsters Unleashed team.
+But both of them are also on the Moon Girl/Devil Dinosaur team.
 This allows them to Team Attack together or with members of their respective teams.(Keep in mind all members of a Team Attack must share at least one team affiliation.)

 ## [Devil Dinosaur](http://vs.tcgbrowser.com/images/cards/big/MMU-105.jpg) and Moon Girl (MCs)
 The Main Characters, Moon Girl and Devil Dinosaur,go together.
 You start with both on your side and you’re only out of the game once both are KO’d.